APPENDIX A: BY-LAWS OF THE ASSOCIATION

 All ACES members who reside in NARACES’s geographic region will automatically become a member of NARACES.
 ACES members residing outside the region may also join by paying the established regional dues.

 There are four types of ACES membership, detailed below with requirements for each:

 Section 2: Privileges of Membership

 All members shall have all the rights and privileges normally accorded members of a professional association including the right to vote and hold elective office

 The ACES Executive Council shall prescribe the necessary form for application to membership.
 It shall also prescribe the procedure for processing and approving an application for membership.

 Severance of membership due to non-payment of dues will be the responsibility of ACES membership processing.

-Any member may be expelled by two-thirds vote of the membership present at a regularly scheduled business meeting of the Association for any conduct that tends to injure the Association or adversely affect its reputation, or that is contrary to, or destructive according to the by-laws of this Association.
-Before such vote can be taken, expulsion must be recommended by the Executive Council after a review of the case by this Council.
+Any member may be expelled by a two-thirds vote of the membership present at a regularly scheduled business meeting of the Association for any conduct that tends to injure the Association or adversely affect its reputation, or that is contrary to, or destructive according to the by-laws of this Association.
+Before such a vote can be taken, expulsion must be recommended by the Executive Council after a review of the case by this Council.
 Review of the case by the Executive Council shall involve giving the person in question an opportunity to appear before the Council to answer the charges against him/her.
-The foregoing shall not be interpreted as an abridgement of the member’s right to appeal to the general membership at the meeting at which the report of the Executive Council is under consideration.
+The foregoing shall not be interpreted as an abridgment of the member’s right to appeal to the general membership at the meeting at which the report of the Executive Council is under consideration.